aboutcode-org/vulnerablecode/README.rst

 ::

-    # Enter an interactive environment with all dependencies setup.
+    # Enter an interactive environment with all dependencies set up.
     cd etc/nix
     nix develop
     > ../../manage.py ... # invoke the local checkout